ShiResearchGroup/shiresearchgroup.github.io/_pages/research.md

 At the moment, we have three research directions aimed at pushing the boundaries of discovery, design, and characterization of nanoporous materials and confined systems:<br>

-- **Physics-informed machine learning for materials discovery & design.** We develop advanced machine learning, materials informatics, and molecular simulations methods to accelerate computational nanoporous materials discovery and design for clean energy storage technologies (*e.g.*, battery and hydrogen storage) and chemical separation applications. <br>
+- **Physics-informed machine learning for materials discovery & design.** We develop advanced machine learning, materials informatics, and molecular simulation methods to accelerate computational nanoporous materials discovery and design for clean energy storage technologies (*e.g.*, battery and hydrogen storage) and chemical separation applications. <br>

 - **Next-gen experimental characterization platform for nanoporous materials.** We develop AI-guided, experimental characterization methods for nanoporous materials towards an enhanced material-computer interface.
 The ultimate goal is to enable efficient and interpretable materials discovery in self-driving lab and high-throughput experiments. <br>